oplS17projects/Octo-Weather-5000/README.md

 ### Statement
 Describe your project.
 Why is it interesting?
 Why is it interesting to you personally?
 What do you hope to learn?

-Project revolves around implementing a webpage that will not only give you relevant time and date information, but weather forecast as well in a simple and practical way.
+Project revolves around implementing a program that will not only give you relevant time and date information, but weather forecast as well in a practical and useful way.
+We hope to learn more about APIs, information parsing, and web development in general, and that's why this project is interesting on a personal level.

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.